pulumi/docs/content/docs/guides/crosswalk/aws/api-gateway.md

 provide permission for any route targets to be invoked by API Gateway when using this option.

-For more information about AWS API Gateway's support for OpenAPI, including exporting specifications from existing APIs for consumption from other tools, please see [Documenting a REST API in API Gateway]( https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-documenting-api.html)
+For more information about AWS API Gateway's support for OpenAPI, including exporting specifications from existing APIs for consumption from other tools, see [Documenting a REST API in API Gateway]( https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-documenting-api.html)

 ### Defining an OpenAPI Specification for a Single Route